statsmaths/stat209/_notes/class02-exporatory-data-analysis.md

 1. What is the source of the data?
 2. What types of visualizations are being used?
-3. What is an argument made by the visualization?
-4. What are 2-3 interesting observations you found in the dataset?
+3. What are 2-3 interesting observations you found in the dataset?

 I'll answer these for the Forced Migration dataset, then let you work on these questions in small groups.